7 Types of Conventional Loans to Choose From

 What is a conventional loan?

 Conventional loans are simply mortgages that aren’t backed by government entities like the Federal Housing Administration (FHA) or U.S. Department of Veterans Affairs (VA).
-Homebuyers who can qualify for conventional loans should strongly consider this type of loan, as it’s likely to provide less costly borrowing options.
+Homebuyers who can qualify for conventional loans should strongly consider this loan type, as it’s likely to provide less costly borrowing options.

 7 types of conventional loans